ninathe/pig-gis/README.md

 - Upload new layer (GeoJSON)
 - Edit styling of layer

+The project is live on https://ninathe.github.io/Gislyfe/ Tuturials on how to use the application, can be found in the Tuturial-folder.

 NB:
 The filename extension must be '.json' and not '.geojson'.
 Simply renaming the file will make it work.